BRING BACK THE BEARS

 The Center for Biological Diversity is at the core of the effort to return grizzlies to California.

-In 2014 the Center filed a legal petition today calling on the U.S. Fish and Wildlife Service to greatly expand its plans for recovering grizzly bears, including returning the iconic animals to vast portions of the American West.
-The petition identified 110,000 square miles of potential grizzly habitat in places like the Gila/Mogollon complex in Arizona and New Mexico, Utah's Uinta Mountains, California's Sierra Nevada and the Grand Canyon in Arizona.
+In 2014 the Center filed a legal petition calling on the U.S. Fish and Wildlife Service to greatly expand its plans for recovering grizzly bears across the American West.
+The petition identified 110,000 square miles of potential grizzly habitat in places like the Gila/Mogollon complex in Arizona and New Mexico, Utah's Uinta Mountains, the Grand Canyon in Arizona, and California's Sierra Nevada.